French submarine Minerve (S647): Service history

 Minerve was ordered under the 1957 French Naval Estimates, laid down in May 1958 at the Chantiers Dubigeon shipyard in Nantes, and launched on 31 May 1961.
 After a shakedown cruise to Londonderry Port, Bergen, and Gothenburg in November 1962, the submarine sailed from Cherbourg to Toulon, arriving on 22 December 1962.
 She was commissioned into the 1st Submarine Squadron on 10 June 1964.
-Minerve operated solely in the Mediterranean Sea.
+Minerve operated exclusively in the Mediterranean Sea.
 She was refitted at Missiessy Quay, Toulon, in 1967.

 Loss

 On 27 January 1968, at 07:55 CET, Minerve was travelling just beneath the surface of the Gulf of Lion using her snorkel, roughly 25 nmi from her base in Toulon, when she advised an accompanying Bréguet Atlantic aircraft that she would be at her berth in about an hour.
-This proved to be the last time the boat and her crew of six officers and 46 enlistees made contact.
+This proved to be the last time the boat and her crew of 6 officers and 46 enlistees made contact.
 She disappeared in waters between 1000 and 2000 m deep.

-Commander Philipe Bouillot later said that Minerves new captain, Lieutenant de vaisseau André Fauve, had spent 7,000 hours submerged over four years on submarines of the same class and never had a problem.
-The only factor known that could have caused her to sink was the weather, which was extremely bad at the time of her loss.
+Commander Philipe Bouillot later said that Minerves new captain, Lieutenant de vaisseau André Fauve, had spent 7,000 hours submerged over four years on submarines of the same class and had never had a problem.
+The only plausible cause for her sinking was the weather, which was extremely bad at the time of her loss.